Keep Riding With Thorn Resistant Tubes

 Advantages

 You will tend to get fewer flats.
-Especially if you ride in areas with a lot of debris on the roads, such as glass and metal bits, or thorns (you in the southwestern parts of the US know what I’m talking about!)
+Especially if you ride in areas with a lot of debris on the roads, such as glass and metal bits, or thorns (if you are in the southwestern parts of the US know what I’m talking about!)

 The reliability of your bike is improved, an important factor for commuters, or folks who just don’t enjoy having to fix things.